Stereobit/dragend/README.md

 dragend.js is a swipe plugin for [jQuery](https://github.com/jquery/jquery/).
 It's uses [hammer.js](http://eightmedia.github.com/hammer.js/) for observing multi-touch gestures.

-The current version is 0.1.0 alpha.
+The current version is 0.1.0 beta.
 The first release is near!

 For further informations and demos check out the [demo page](http://stereobit.github.com/dragend/).